 It may be a power cut.
 Your local distributor is responsible for ensuring the reliability of supply to your property.
 If you need to report it, call 105 to get through to the local network operator who look after the powerlines in your area.

-If none of these solve your problem, you can call us on 0300 30 30 635, Monday to Friday, 9AM to 6PM.
+If none of these solve your problem, please email email@example.com or call us on 0300 30 30 635, Monday to Friday, 9AM to 6PM.
 If a problem occurs outside of these hours please email email@example.com.